fustinoni-net/PiRobotPlatform/README.md

     export M2_HOME=/opt/apache-maven-3.3.9
     export PATH=$PATH:$M2_HOME/bin

-then you have to close and reopen the shell, or logout and login back.
+then you have to close and reopen the shell, or logout and log back in.

 Check the installation with:
     mvn -version

 you will get:

     Apache Maven 3.3.9 (bb52d8502b132ec0a5a3f4c09453c07478323dc5; 2015-11-10T17:41:47+01:00)
     Maven home: /opt/apache-maven-3.3.9
     Java version: 1.8.0, vendor: Oracle Corporation